Utilizing Point Cloud Handling Technology for Study on World Heritage — Silver Mines across Japan

 Right: Polygon data of ground surface generated from 3D scanned data — stone walls came out clearly by removing points for woods in InfiPoints

-He even succeeded to unveil the cultural landscape around the mine by minutely studying the ground surface to identify the artifact such as stone walls.
+He even succeeded in unveiling the cultural landscape around the mine by minutely studying the ground surface and identifying the artifacts such as stone walls.

-The entry to the drift mine is often physically restricted, and even when it is possible, it is still very hard to conduct minute survey for many hours inside the narrow, dusty drift mine.
-A special robot developed by students in Professor Kuma’s office achieved unattended 3D scanning inside the drift mine.
-After preprocessing obtained point cloud data using InfiPoints — register shorts, and remove noises caused by dust inside the drift, 3D scanned data is fully utilized for their virtual investigation and researches.
+The entry to the drift mine is often physically restricted, and even when it is possible, it is still very hard to conduct minute surveys for many hours inside the narrow, dusty drift mines.
+A special robot developed by students in Professor Kuma’s office has conducted unattended 3D scanning inside many drift mines.
+After preprocessing obtained point cloud data using InfiPoints — registering shorts, and removing noise caused by dust inside the drift —, the 3D scanned data can be fully utilized for their future virtual investigation and research.

 Left: Robot developed by Matsue College to carry 3D laser scanner and CCD camera